muratk3n/thirdwave/en/tweets/2020/week29a.md

 Ammonia cracking looks to be simpler proc than I thought..

-"Trials have shown that AFC's proprietary fuel cell system can use "off the shelf" ammonia cracking technology"
+"Trials have shown that AFC's proprietary fuel cell system can use 'off the shelf' ammonia cracking technology"

 [Link](https://www.proactiveinvestors.com/companies/news/211982/afc-energy-tapped-into-growth-of-hydrogen-fuel-use-211982.html)